hyunsang4072/learn-react/README.md

 - "Fragment" tags for wrapping multiple elements in one component
 - If you add empty angle brackets, we are implicitly telling React to use a fragment to wrap all of the children

+# Props vs. State

+- Props: input passed to a component; similar to args; immutable
+- State: data managed by a component; similar to local variables; mutable

+# Prop(or Properties)

+- interface Prop { children: ReactNode }

+# ReactNode (defined in react module)

+- import ReactNode and use it to pass in a complex children Prop

 # Conditional Statements

 ## if statement